-We aim at developing cutting-edge bioinformatics tools with immediate application to real-life biological problems, such as gene expressionregulation and cancer.
+We aim to develop cutting-edge bioinformatics tools with immediate application to real-life biological problems, such as gene expression regulation and cancer.

 Our research group is using modern biophysical methods in combination with structural - and cell biology to answer important questions in the field of chromatin biology.